8 Day(s) 7 Night(s)

 Often called the heart of Bhutan, Paro is also recognized as one of the most significant historical and cultural centres of the country, which is home to age-old buildings, temples, and dzongs.
 Some of the must-visit places in Paro are the ‘Rinpung Dzong’, ‘Kyichu Lhakhang’, and ‘Drugyel Dzong’.
 Those who are hungry for an insight into Bhutan’s culture and heritage must make their way to ‘Ta Dzong’, or the ‘National Museum of Bhutan’.
 Perched over the Rinpung Dzong, the museum is a treasure house of antique Buddhist thangka paintings, bronze artifacts, old traditional costumes, and antique armaments.
 A sightseeing excursion in Paro is not complete without visiting the world-famous ‘Taktsang Monastery’ or the ‘Tiger’s Nest’.
 Perched on a rocky cliff and decked with fascinating architecture, no wonder, it finds a place in every traveler’s list of ‘things to do’ and ‘must-see attractions’ while in Bhutan.
 Though the monastery is best visited on a hiking expedition through well-maintained trails, if you are someone who is weak on the fitness front, a pony ride is best suited for your sort.

 Your holidays in Paro are often considered incomplete if you haven’t indulged in the local shopping experience.
-The colorful ‘Paro Weekend Market’ is a popular tourist attraction and leaves travelers with a splendid time shopping keepsakes, traditional Bhutanese dresses, Bhutanese stamps, and prayer wheels.
+The colorful ‘Paro Weekend Market’ is a popular tourist attraction and leaves travelers with splendid time shopping keepsakes, traditional Bhutanese dresses, Bhutanese stamps, and prayer wheels.
 Gastronomes would also find an ample amount of dried yak cheese and organic honey to carry back home.

 Thimphu, the capital of Bhutan, is home to the royal family and combines the traditional with the modern.
-Explore its various attractions like the Folk Heritage Museum, Jungshi Paper Factory, Druk Wangyal Chorten & Buddha Dordenma Statue.
+Explore its various attractions like Folk Heritage Museum, Jungshi Paper Factory, Druk Wangyal Chorten & Buddha Dordenma Statue.
 Visit the Centenary Farmers Market & spot the Takin, Bhutan’s national animal, at Motithang Takin Preserve.
 Thimphu also hosts the Tshechu, a four-day festival marked by Chams, or masked dances.
 You can explore the modern side of the city in its restaurants, internet cafes, nightclubs, and shopping centers.

 Once the capital of Bhutan, Punakha is a naturally beautiful city located at an altitude of around 1200 meters and offers a breathtaking view of the Himalayas.
 The city is home to two rivers- Mo Chhu and Po Chhu, making the valley excellent for cultivation.
 Punakha is located at a distance of around 70 kilometers from Thimpu and boasts pleasant weather throughout the year.
 The city features plenty of slopes and the valley is excellent for enjoying trekking and mountain biking.
 River Rafting in Po Chhu is one of the most popular adventure activities in Bhutan.
 The city is also famous for its architecturally beautiful Punakha Dzong, which is the second oldest dzong in the country.
 Top tourist attractions in Punakha include Punakha Dzong, Punakha Suspension Bridge, Chimi Lhakhang, Po Chhu Suspension Bridge, Khamsum Yulley Namgyal Chorten, Talo Monastery and Lingkana Palace.